HSBC Working Capital Loan - the review you were not expecting.

 Still not enough?
 How about a self-admission by one of the top loan comparison websites in Singapore?

 Credit: Head of Lendingpot.
 Ironically, Lendingpot seems to expose its own practices.
-For more of their contradiction, see the conversation.
-We recently called out conflicts in lender-owned brokers.
+For more of their contradiction, see the LinkedIn conversation that has received the attentions of over 100 Singaporeans.
+When we called out conflicts in lender-owned brokers.
 Months later, the same narrative came from them—though they themselves are owned by IFS Capital & PhilipCapital.
-Coincidences happen, but repeated ones start to look like blindly doing copy-paste right?
+Coincidences happen, but repeated ones start to look like blindly doing copy-paste, right?

 These platforms often publish “this loan vs. that loan.”
 But can they really test ten loans by borrowing and repaying each one?
 I mean, MoneySmart is rich, so they probably can.
 But did they really?
 Try asking them on their posts and let us know?